-Brocklands provides care and accommodation for up to three young people, male or female, between the ages of 9 and 18 years with attachment difficulties, social, emotional and behavioural issues and or mental health difficulties.
+Meadow View aims to provide care and accommodation for up to two young people, male or female, between the ages of 9 and 18 years with attachment difficulties, social, emotional and behavioural issues and or mental health difficulties.

 In some circumstances where the criteria identified in the Children's Homes Regulations is met, young people may reside in the Home beyond their 18th birthday.